 What is potency anyway?
 Potency is defined as the extraction concentration of actives present in a formulation or solution to give a specific measurable response.
 The greater the potency, less product is required to get a response.
 Notice here that potency is not just simple concentration but also tied directly to a response.

 Unless a response is measured, potency is not a really accurate way to talk about concentration.

-For example, suppose you had a highly concentrated extract and you sampled at a medium dosage volume.
+For example, suppose you had highly concentrated CO2 extracts and you sampled at a medium dosage volume.
 Suppose further that you doubled that concentration and you sampled again at the same dosage volume.
 The response would be the same unless you also greatly reduced the dosage.

 So you can see the advantage of high potency; namely, that the dosage can be very small for a given effect.
 Often times (like in the title), people will refer to potency as concentration.
 We now know that that is not the proper scientific vernacular!
-Let's talk about how to obtain a high concentration extract (77%) right out of the machine.
+Let’s talk about how to obtain a high concentration in CO2 extracts (77%) right out of the machine.

 First, let’s get some extraction basics down.
 The basic process of extraction is dissolution and conveyance.
 First, CO2 solubilizes the cannabinoids in the plant matter in an extraction column.
 This is accomplished by flowing CO2 over the plant matter.
 The CO2 + dissolved cannabinoid solution continuously flows out of the extraction column and into a collector column.

 In the collector columns, the pressure is reduced and waxes, terpenes, and cannabinoids precipitate.
 You collect those precipitated cannabinoids into a vessel which then you can further process.
 The extraktLAB® machine produces this oil, and it is called crude oil or CO2 oil.
 Some people sell this crude oil in bulk.